-There is a further type of workspace in which, rather than the individual organization opening up to others or to the wider community, several organizations together share a work environment with the purpose of gaining from each other's knowledge and experience.
+organizations together share a work environment with the purpose of gaining from each other's knowledge and experience.
 We have defined this kind of environment as Co-habiting.
 Google in London is supporting a co-working space called 'Campus' in which Google will occupy one floor and two others will be available for co-working.
-Steelcase is participating in a Co-habiting space called At GRid70 in Grand Rapids MI, Steelcase shares space with a multi-level marketer, a footwear manufacturer, and a test kitchen.
-These disparate residents are said to have also shared trade secrets, trend forecasts, and even recipes (Lindsay, 2013).
+Steelcase is participating in a Co-habiting space called At GRid70 in Grand Rapids MI, organization opening up to others or to the wider community, several